 Although our common stock is listed on the NASDAQ Capital Market, our common stock has experienced low trading volume.
-The 50 day average trading volume through June 14, 2013 as reported by NASDAQ was approximately 79,149 shares.
+The 50 day average trading volume through September 30, 2014 as reported by NASDAQ was approximately 112,000 shares.
 Limited trading volume may subject our common stock to greater price volatility and may make it difficult for investors to sell shares at a price that is attractive to them.

-Anti-takeover provisions in our organizational documents and Delaware law, and the shareholder rights plan that we previously adopted in 2007, may discourage or prevent a change of control, even if an acquisition would be beneficial to our stockholders, which could affect our stock price adversely and prevent attempts by our stockholders to replace or remove our current management.
+Anti-takeover provisions in our organizational documents and Delaware law, and our shareholder rights plan, may discourage or prevent a change of control, even if an acquisition would be beneficial to our stockholders, which could affect our stock price adversely and prevent attempts by our stockholders to replace or remove our current management.